Category: Task Managers

 ZenHub

-Taiga fails first because self-hosting and server upkeep are required to keep the board running.
+Taiga fails first because it breaks when self-hosting and server upkeep are required to keep the board running.

 Verdict